ppablo78/up-jsprit/README.md

 ## Features

-The up-jsprit library allows to define a wide range of Vehicle Route Problems specifying
+The up-jsprit library allows to define a wide range of Vehicle Route Problems specifying:
 - locations using latitude and longitude coordinates or x and y coordinates
 - characteristics of the key actions:
   - pickup: it represents the load of a good from a customer placed at a certain location to the vehicle